majagrubic/maggiesfitness/content/posts/2020-02-25--almond-flour-protein-pancakes/index.md

 a whole egg can probably be substituted with just an egg white, but I haven't tried that.
 Vanilla sugar can be replaced with sugar-free syrup or pure vanilla extract, to cut down on carbs.

 #### Servings
 In my medium-sized frying pan, the mixture above made 3 decently-sized fluffy pancakes.
-I think these would be even better in a smaller size.
+I think these would be even better made smaller.
-I love topping mine with fruit and real Canadian maple syrup (it's called "Fat Tuesday" for a reason, ok? :D)
+I love topping mine with fruit and real Canadian maple syrup (it's called "Fat Tuesday" for a reason, ok? :smiley:).

 ![Pancakes-Served](./pancakes-closeup.png "Pancakes Served")